shoelace-style/webawesome/docs/docs/layout/stack.md

 ## Alignment

-By default, items in a stack stretch to fill the inline size of the container.
+By default, items stretch to fill the inline size of the `wa-stack` container.
 You can append any of the following modifiers to the `wa-stack` class in your markup to specify how items are aligned in the inline direction:
 - `:align-start`
 - `:align-end`
 - `:align-center`